GetmeV8/GetmeV8/README.md

 <div>

 <i>&nbsp; Experiencing the exhilaration of having your work recognized and appreciated by the community is an unmatched sensation.
-I have an unwavering dedication to exploring trending technologies like web3 and blockchain.</i><br><br>
+I have a dedication to exploring trending technologies.</i><br><br>

 👋 Greetings!
 It's great to have you here.
-I'm Anmol Baranwal, an enthusiastic full-stack developer hailing from India.
+I'm Rameez Ibrahim an enthusiastic full-stack developer hailing from India.

-🏆 Secured [11th Rank](https://gssoc.girlscript.tech/leaderboard) in GSSoC'23 (contributor), did mentoring for [WebXDAO](https://github.com/WebXDAO/WebXDAO.github.io), and devised content as a core team member for 2 lakh+ audiences.

-🎓 &nbsp; I'm pursuing a Bachelor of Technology with a degree in Computer Science.

-🤝 &nbsp; Let's connect on [LinkedIn](https://www.linkedin.com/in/getmeV8/) and collaborate on projects that make a difference.

 🚀 &nbsp; Passionate about community engagement and crafting cutting-edge solutions, I bring a unique blend of expertise as a Full-Stack developer.
-My forte lies in exploring and harnessing the potential of trending technologies such as Next.js and TypeScript.

-🔖 &nbsp; I've been busy creating valuable content and producing articles that educate and inspire others in the tech community.
-Explore my insightful reads and join my 1k+ followers on [dev.to](https://dev.to/anmolbaranwal).

-🔥 &nbsp; As an active member of the programming community, I proudly engage on [daily.dev](https://app.daily.dev/getmeV8) with over <em>5k+</em> reputation.

-🎁 I have actively participated in the product hunt community, where my exceptional free and open-source resource received 40+ upvotes.
-Check out the product on [Product Hunt](https://www.producthunt.com/posts/awesome-illustrations-for-projects) to see its impact.

-😄 &nbsp; When I'm not coding, you can find me immersing myself in the world of [chess](https://lichess.org/@/Anmol_Baranwal ), writing insightful articles on [dev.to](https://dev.to/anmolbaranwal), or contributing to exciting open-source projects.

-📚 To discover more about my work, achievements, and ongoing projects, visit https://anmolbaranwal.co/.
-It's a comprehensive showcase of my professional journey.

 </div>